-The second of Michter’s legacy brands, Bomberger’s Declaration is a limited release small batch Kentucky Straight bourbon.
-Released on an annual basis since 2015 Bomberger’s was created to commemorate Abraham Bomberger and his famous Bomberger’s Distillery, which later became the original Michter’s Distillery in Schaefferstown, PA.
-Bomberger was a Pennsylvanian Dutchman who had ties to the Shenk Family and purchased the Shenk’s Distillery sometime in 1860.
+The second of two legacy brands inherited with the resurrection of the Michter’s brand, Bomberger’s Declaration is a limited release small batch Kentucky Straight bourbon.
+Released on an annual basis since 2015 it was created to commemorate Abraham Bomberger and his famous Bomberger’s Distillery, which later became the original Michter’s Distillery in Schaefferstown, PA.
+Originally Bomberger was a Pennsylvanian Dutchman who had ties to the Shenk Family and purchased the Shenk’s Distillery sometime in 1860.
 The Bomberger’s Distillery ran until Prohibition in 1919, after which it passed through many hands whilst producing some of the most legendary whiskies on the market.

-As a Michter’s legacy brand, Bomberger’s Declaration and Shenk’s Homestead give Michter’s Master Distiller and Master of Maturation the opportunity to innovate and craft truly unique whiskies that fall beyond Michter’s target flavour profile by using a variety of techniques such as special wood finishes, interesting mashbills, etc. For this release Andrea Wilson and her dedicated team hand-picked casks of Kentucky Straight bourbon (conforming to Michter’s quality standards of aging in naturally seasoned and air dried wood for at least 18 – 36 months) and blended these with stocks of Kentucky Straight bourbon that has been aged for a period of time in special charred Chinquapin Oak casks.
+As with the other legacy brand, Shenk’s Homestead, Bomberger’s Declaration gives Michter’s Master Distiller and their Master of Maturation the opportunity to innovate and craft truly unique whiskies that fall beyond Michter’s target flavour profile by using a variety of techniques such as special wood finishes, interesting mashbills, etc. For this release Andrea Wilson and her dedicated team hand-picked casks of Kentucky Straight bourbon (conforming to Michter’s quality standards of aging in naturally seasoned and air dried wood for at least 18 – 36 months) and blended these with stocks of Kentucky Straight bourbon that has been aged for a period of time in special charred Chinquapin Oak casks.
 One really attractive aspect of this bourbon is that it is bottled at 108 proof which is deep in the barrel-proof zone for Michter’s.
 This means that if you couldn’t get your hands on their KY-only barrel proof bourbon release you still get to try their bourbon at close to barrel proof.

 Proof: 108 Proof (54% ABV)